 This substance, derived from the cannabis plant, is marijuana’s non-psychoactive cousin, making legalized consumption much more palatable to state-level authorities.
-CBD has been known to help treat certain disorders including pain and anxiety and has made its way into a number of common goods from craft beer to dog treats.
+There are many benefits of CBD oil, which has been known to help treat certain disorders including pain and anxiety.
+The compound has also made its way into a number of common goods, including everything from CBD coffee to CBD dog treats.

 Given CBD’s growing popularity, we wanted to learn more about the CBD retailers that operate across the country.
 Where can you find the best-rated shops?
 What about the cheapest products?
 Which markets are ripe for the picking?
 We scraped Yelp reviews from the 1,000 most populous cities in America to answer these questions and more.

 CBD is derived from either hemp or marijuana, the former being much more widely accepted across the U.S. Every state aside from Nebraska and Idaho has made hemp-derived CBD completely legal (and in those two outlier states, the laws are ambiguous).
 However, the level of acceptability that each state exhibits toward marijuana-based CBD is much more nuanced.